PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 10:57:13
+Last updated: 2024-04-06 10:57:46
-Random Quote: Ted: "Barney, I don't know if the oven is deep enough.
-Plus, it's a display made of cardboard."Barney: "Huh.
-I should probably disconnect the gas." - Barney Stinson
+Random Quote: Sometimes a truce is the most important part of a war. - Professor